nf-core/sarek/docs/output.md

 #### FreeBayes

-[FreeBayes](https://github.com/ekg/freebayes) is a Bayesian genetic variant detector designed to find small polymorphisms, specifically SNPs, indels, MNPs, and complex events smaller than the length of a short-read sequencing alignment..
+[FreeBayes](https://github.com/ekg/freebayes) is a Bayesian genetic variant detector designed to find small polymorphisms, specifically SNPs, indels, MNPs, and complex events smaller than the length of a short-read sequencing alignment.

 For further reading and documentation see the [FreeBayes manual](https://github.com/ekg/freebayes/blob/master/README.md#user-manual-and-guide).